ClydETheDev/cydebot/PRIVACY.md

 This bot may collect **END USER DATA** as part of its message logging or other features.

 **Note that the collected data is stored on the server that the bot is hosted on.
-None of the data is sent to I am Ben#6686 (the bot developer)**
+None of the data is sent to ImCold#2462 (the bot developer)**

 By using this bot **in any way**, whether this be by using the code for a bot user or being in a server that this bot is in, **you agree to this and allow the bot to do so**.
-If you do not agree to this, either do not use the bot code, or if you are in a server that the bot is in, you may _leave_ the server or speak to a member of our staff to be blacklisted to ensure that the bot does not collect your **END USER DATA**.
+If you do not agree to this, either do not use the bot, or if you are in a server that the bot is in, you may _leave_ the server.

 Cases of collecting **END USER DATA**: